patobe/openeye/readme.txt

 1.2 Tools

-The following tools are recommended for building Open Eye from the source files: Java JDK SE 6 (Java development toolkit), Ant (automates the software building process), Git (source code management), Eclipse (integrated development environment), JBoss Application Server 5.1 or 6.X.
+The following tools are recommended for building Open Eye from the source files: Java JDK SE 6 (Java development toolkit), Ant (automates the software building process), Git (source code management), Eclipse (integrated development environment), JBoss Application Server 5.1 or 6.X, MySQL Community Server 5.5.X and MySQL Connector/J.

 1.3 Setup

 Install Java JDK , Ant, Git, Eclipse and JBoss Application Server.
 Import the downloaded Eclipse project into Eclipse.
+Open the build.properties file and change the jboss.home value to match your setup.
+Install MySQL, create a new schema and name it openeye.
+Create a new user and name it openeye, leave the password blank or update the openeye-ds.xml with the new password.
+Login to mysql with the new user named openeye and run the import-dev.sql script to create the tables.
+Copy the MySQL connector to <jboss.hom>/server/default/lib.

 1.4 Build

-Before building the project open the build.properties file and change the jboss.home value to match your setup.
 Select project/clean to build the distribution and deploy it to your JBoss Application Server.

 1.5 Verify